Gokhu18/Real-Time-Crop-Recognition/README.md

 cd .../Real Time Crop Recognition python train.py
 ```
-You can find the well-trained model in the folder"model"
+You can get the well-trained model in the folder"model".

-### test
+### Test

 If you want to test the model,you can run

 ```python
 python test.py
 ```
-You can find the test result in the folder"result"
+You can get the test result in the folder"result".

+About the CRF code we used, you can find it [here](https://github.com/Andrew-Qibin/dss_crf).
+Notice that please provide a link to the original code as a footnote or a citation if you plan to use it.

+If you think this work is helpful, please cite
+NAN LI,XIAOGUANG ZHANG,CHUNLONG ZHANG,HUIWEN GUO,ZHE SUN,AND XINYU WU."Real-time crop recognition in transplanted fields with prominent weed growth: a visual-attention-based approach."IEEE ACESS.will be published in the future.

+### Acknowledgements

+We would like to especially thank